ZkPrimeDev/ZkPrimeDashboard/README.md

 # ZkPrimeDashboard
-dashboard for setting dan monitoring
+dashboard for setting & monitoring